 Anyone with a G5 sat in their pocket may feel rightly annoyed that the modular life they bought into hasn’t materialised, but two year contracts mean they probably won’t be buying one of these - so it’s difficult to criticise it too much.

-As it stands now, though?
-It’s one of the most visually unique flagship phones out there, with a great camera and plenty of power.
+Even against such strong competition, though, the G6 is still one of the most visually arresting flagship phones out there, barely putting a foot wrong across the board.
 And you can’t ask for much more than that.